Ground-Collective/.github/profile/README.md

 ## Wavelet

-Wavelet.space is a group of developers and designers who act as a collective for work purposes.
+Wavelet.space is a group of thinkers, developers and designers who act as a collective for work purposes.

+**Keywords:** *cyber-physical systems*, *custom software development*, *process and workflof automation*, *signal analysis and processing*

 **We are open for collaboration!**

-**Keywords:** *custom software development*, *process and workflof automation*, *signal analysis and processing*, *time-series analysis*, *computer vision and machine learning*, *quantitative analytics*, *geospatial analytics*,  *robotics and embedded systems*

 ## Projects